Frequently asked questions (FAQS)

 Follow these steps to download the contest slip:

-Students above the age of 20 or those who have already entered university are not eligible to participate in the Beaver Computational Thinking Competition.
+Students above the age of 19 and those who have already entered university are not eligible to participate in the Beaver Computational Thinking Competition Competition.

 The top 10% of participants in the Beaver Computational Thinking Competition will receive a Medal and Certificate.